-I say it wouldn’t hurt to take a little advice from the official Barcelona Tourism Office.
-The 85 attractions they’ve put together on the Barcelona Card will give great structure to your trip.
+Take some advice from the official Barcelona Tourism Office: the 85 attractions they’ve put together on the Barcelona Card will give great structure to your trip – and your wallet.

-They even throw in free unlimited transport and free admission to 25 museums.
-Forget the convenience!
-All of a sudden we’re saving money.
+Yes, they even throw in unlimited transport and free admission to 25 museums.

 The king of Barcelona discount cards is in reality a 3-in-1 transport card, museum pass, and discount voucher.